CANADA’S WORLD WONDER | Sharon Henry

 Hear Me Roar

 Niagara Falls is collectively three waterfalls and is split between the Canada and USA border.
 The Canadians have Horseshoe Falls which in my opinion is the most impressive; the Americans have American Falls and Bridal Veil Falls.
-We’re on the Canadian side at the Table Rock complex.
+We’re visiting Niagara Falls on the Canadian side at the Table Rock complex.

 Horseshoe Falls, precisely named for its curved shape, is 54 metres high (we thought it was taller) with a rim of 675 metres.
 The tunnels we walked through after the elevator ride were dug in 1889.
 The roar of the powerful falls could be heard as soon as the elevator door pinged open.
 We headed toward the light and noise and spilled out onto this observation deck just metres away from the thick fluffy curtain of the side of the falls.
 A breathtaking sight in the true sense of the word and it feels strangely dangerous to be so close, heightening the thrill.